Georgia Wrongful Termination Lawyer | Barrett & Farahany

 This doesn’t mean that there aren’t illegal reasons for your firing.
 If you believe you have been wrongfully terminated or fired for an illegal reason, you may be able to file a legal claim against your ex-employer.
 These types of cases can be complicated, and there are specific procedures you must follow to bring the claim to a successful conclusion.
 If you are considering this course of action, you will need strong legal counsel by your side advocating forcefully for your rights and interests.

-The wrongful discrimination attorneys of Barrett & Farahany are dedicated to fighting against all types of civil rights violations.
+The wrongful discrimination lawyers of Barrett & Farahany are dedicated to fighting against all types of civil rights violations.
 We have established a successful track record with these types of cases.
 With an in-depth knowledge of federal and state employment and civil rights laws, we put our extensive experience to work to thoroughly examine the specifics of each case.
 We will explore every potential legal avenue toward obtaining full relief on your behalf.

 Wrongful Termination